Distributing Your Finished Windows Game

 To build a ClickOnce installation package

-- In Solution Explorer, select the game project for the Windows platform you wish to publish.
+- In Solution Explorer, select the game project for the Windows platform to which you want to deploy.

 From the Build menu, click Publish.